 1. Ozobot

-The Ozobot team launched a few additions last year, including Color Code Magnet Kits to make screen-free coding easier and the Ozobot Crawler to take the Evo Robot farther.
+The Ozobot team's most recent additions remained popular this year as teachers used Color Code Magnet Kits to make screen-free coding easier and the Ozobot Crawler to take the Evo Robot farther.
 But the Ozobot Classroom Kits remain top of the line in educational STEAM tools, with opportunities for students to combine hands-on or block coding with any subject.
 Students simply draw color-coded paths for the Ozobot Evo to follow, then watch as the tiny robot spins, beeps, and explores based on their code.

 Ozobot robot and OzoBlockly